-Lastly, may I offer you three wonderful scripture texts that we can all pray in our quiet times, with the intention of this upcoming Plenary Council in mind and heart.
+Lastly, may I offer you three won-

+derful scripture texts that we can all pray in our quiet times, with the intention of this upcoming Plenary Council in mind and heart.

-The first four chapters of the Acts of the Apostles.
-Let us observe how the early Church began by truly listening (not simply hearing) to the Holy Spirit in their midst.
+- The first four chapters of the Acts of the Apostles.
+Let

+- us observe how the early Church began by truly listening (not simply hearing) to the Holy Spirit in their midst.
 Let us imitate them!

-The memorable encounter of Martha and Mary with Jesus (Luke 10:38-42).
+The memorable encounter of Martha and Mary with - Jesus (Luke 10:38-42).
 This is an important text for pragmatic and busy Australians.
 Let us recall that listening "to what He was saying," is also a work of evangelisation.

-The Emmaus scene (Luke 24:13-35) is a "journeying together," episode of the Risen Jesus with two questioning people.
+The Emmaus scene (Luke - The Emmaus scene (Luke 24:13-35) is a "journeying together," episode of the Risen Jesus with two questioning people.
 Let us allow Jesus to journey with us to 2020 and beyond, so we too can return to the "Jerusalem" of Australia, a renewed and converted people.

-us at Manuka Where to find
+Where to find us at Manuka